Melbourne

 Guests are welcome to attend the lectures for prior payment of $30 per person.

-$25 Members of other ArtsNational Societies
+$25 members of other ArtsNational Societies

 $15 students.